-1. In Domino Administrator, from the File menu, choose Open Server --> enter the name of the server on which to work.
-One the Configuration tab, expand Server and select All Server Documents in the left navigation pane.
+1. In IBM Domino Administrator, from the File menu, choose Open Server --> enter the name of the server on which to work.
+On the Configuration tab, expand Server and select All Server Documents in the left navigation pane.

 2. In the Server Document, from the Create menu, choose Web SSO Configuration.

-3. In the Web SSO Configuration window (Figure 13), enter a unique Configuration Name, for example, LtpaTokenLOTUSMOBILECONNECT, and the DNS Domain that houses the application servers, for example, .xyz.com.
+3. In the Web SSO Configuration window (Figure 13), enter a unique Configuration Name, for example, LtpaTokenIMC, and the DNS Domain that houses the application servers, for example, .xyz.com.

 4. In the Participating Servers section, add the name of the Domino/Traveler server participating in the SSO configuration.